nextflow-io/nextflow/docs/executor.rst

 * :ref:`process-time`

 .. tip::
-  In Nextflow version 22.11.0-edge or later, it is possible to specify resource settings with both the ``clusterOptions`` and the ``cpus`` directives by specifying the cluster options dynamically::
+  As of Nextflow version 23.02.0-edge or later, it is possible to specify resource settings with both the ``clusterOptions`` and the ``cpus`` directives by specifying the cluster options dynamically::

     cpus = 2